desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 the (now deprecated) approaches described in [@!RFC8078] Section 3, but adds authentication to the CDS/CDNSKEY concept.
-Its security level is therefore strictly higher than that of existing approaches described in that document (e.g. "Accept after Delay").
+Its security level is therefore strictly higher than that of existing approaches described in that document (e.g., "Accept after Delay").
 Apart from this general improvement, the same Security Considerations apply as in [@!RFC8078].